budu/Scratch/README.md

 After seeing a presentation (by [Gary Haran]) on Rails engines and reading a [certain blog post], I decided that enough was enough!
 I had some Rails induced itches that needed some much needed relief.
-Thus here is Scratch, a library which tries to fix a bunch of relatively insignificant shortcomings.
+Thus here is Scratch, a library which tries to fix a bunch of Rails' most insignificant shortcomings.

 ## Features